MagneticResonanceImaging/MRIReco.jl/docs/src/API.md

 # API

+This page contains documentation of the public API of MRIReco.
+In the Julia REPL one can access this documentation by entering the help mode with `?` and then writing the function for which the documentation should be shown.

 ## Operators
 Operators are implemented as subtypes of `AbstractLinearOperator`, which is defined in the package `LinearOperators.jl`.
 Such operators must provide a function implementing the product and a function implementing the product with the adjoint.
 Furthermore, the number of rows and columns of the operator must be specified.